fontlabcom/getgo-fonts/docs/zotosans-saurashtra.md

 ---

-## Coto Sans Saurashtra
+## Zoto Sans Saurashtra

-Coto Sans Saurashtra is a design for the Saurashtra script.
+Zoto Sans Saurashtra is a design for the Saurashtra script.

 It contains 93 glyphs and 3 OpenType features, and supports 89 characters from the Unicode blocks: Saurashtra.